Avlaak/embedd-cortex-debug/README.md

-# Embedded Cortex-Debug
+# Embedd Cortex-Debug

 ![Visual Studio Code with Cortex-Debug Installed](./images/vs-code-screenshot.png)

 ## ❓ About This Extension

-This extension is part of the **[Embedded Project Manager](https://github.com/embeddteam/EmbeddedProjectManager.git)** – a comprehensive toolkit for embedded systems development in VS Code.
+This extension is part of the **[Embedd Project Manager](https://github.com/embeddteam/EmbeddedProjectManager.git)** – a comprehensive toolkit for embedded systems development in VS Code.

 Debugging support for ARM Cortex-M (and others) Microcontrollers with the following features: